allan-tulane/sp22-recitation-07-jimhaines37/answers.md

 - **e.**

-length of alphabet to the n where n is the common frequency of each element I expect it to cost len(alphabet)^n, where n is the frequency that all of the letters each have.
-This is because to obtain the Huffman cost we determine the number of binary digits required to make up 1 character and multiply this by the frequency of that character.
+To obtain the Huffman cost we determine the number of binary digits required to make up 1 character and multiply this by the frequency of that character, we do this for each character and sum them.
+In this situation, each frequency is the same, so any 2 characters can be selected to create a new node (like in make_huffman_tree), so we will usually have a balanced tree.
+This means that Huffman has a cost closer to fixed length coding in this scenario and is only a little better, not a lot better like for the above examples.